cased/kit/README.md

 uv tool install cased-kit[all]
 ```

-After installation, the `kit` and `kit-mcp-local-dev` commands will be available globally.
+After installation, the `kit` and `kit-mcp-dev` commands will be available globally.
 To manage your uv tool installations:

 ```bash
 # List installed tools